Kidney & Bladder Cancer

 - Loss of appetite

-- For men, cluster of enlarged veins, known as varicocele, around a testicle may present if the tumour has grown larger
+- For men, the cluster of enlarged veins, known as varicocele, around a testicle may present if the tumour has grown larger

 - High blood pressure